pattern

 Burma

-On January 26, 2022, a joint agency including the Departments of State, Treasury, Commerce, Labor, Homeland Security and the USTR issued an advisory to US companies doing business in Burma and specifially with the military or associated companis.
+On January 26, 2022, the departments of State, the Treasury, Commerce, Labor, and Homeland Security and the Office of the U.S. Trade Representative issued an advisory to U.S. companies doing business in Burma and specifially with the military or associated companies.
 Additionally, businesses and individuals should be wary of the associated illicit finance risks as well as reputational and legal risks of conducting business in and utilizing supply chains under military control in Burma.
-The specific entities and sectors of greatest concern within Burma include:
+The specific entities and sectors of greatest concern within Burma include the following.

-- A number of goods imported from Burma into the US, including bamboo, beans (green, soy, yellow), bricks, garments, jade, palm thatch, rice, rubber, rubies, sesame, shrimp, sugarcane, sunflowers, and teak, have been tied to labor abuses including child and forced labor
+• a number of goods imported from Burma into the U.S., including bamboo, beans (green, soy, yellow), bricks, garments, jade, palm thatch, rice, rubber, rubies, sesame, shrimp, sugarcane, sunflowers, and teak, that have been tied to labor abuses including child and forced labor

 Documents: